 It’s hard to resist the allure of of a crackling fire, but how do you decide between a gas or wood burning fireplace?
 There are many points to consider when deciding how to keep your home nice and toasty.

 Aesthetics and Efficiency

-- Wood: A wood burning fireplace typically wins in the experience category.
+- Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
 You get the opportunity to roast marshmallows indoors.
 Something you don’t get is an effective heating source.
 Wood fires normally receive up to a 15% efficiency rating, considerably lower than a furnace that has regular service performed.
 They do reach high temperatures, but most of that heat is released up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 Air Quality and Maintenance

 If you are wanting to find out more information about converting your wood burning fireplace into a gas fireplace or you want to schedule your routine furnace service, please call us at at 304-760-5088 or schedule an appointment on our website.
 Our experts will have you cozied up and comfortably warm in no time.

 - Wood: Air quality is vital to all homeowners.
 Burning wood causes air pollution in and outside your family’s home and the smoky wood odor that a wood burning fireplace emits could be hazardous to your family’s.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by an expert.
 Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require regular cleanings of cinders and spent logs.